mishankov/proxymini/README.md

 # ProxyMini

-ProxyMini is a lightweight reverse proxy server written in Go that provides HTTP request logging capabilities
+ProxyMini is a lightweight proxy server written in Go that provides HTTP request logging capabilities

 ## Configuration